 Drug development is expensive, takes years to complete, and can have uncertain outcomes.
 Failure can occur at any stage of development.
 We expect to incur significant expenses to advance our therapeutic development efforts, which may be unsuccessful.
 Developing new drugs is a speculative, risky, and highly competitive endeavor.
 Drugs which may initially show promise may fail to achieve the desired results in development and clinical studies and may ultimately not prove to be safe and effective or meet expectations for clinical utility.
 We may need to alter our offerings in development and repeat clinical studies before we develop a potentially successful drug.
 If, after development, a drug appears successful, we or our collaborators will still need to obtain FDA and other regulatory approvals before we can market it.
 The FDA's approval pathways are likely to involve significant time, as well as additional research, development, and clinical study expenditures.
 The FDA may not approve any drug we develop.
 Even if we develop a drug that receives regulatory approval, we or our collaborators would need to commit substantial resources to commercialize, sell and market it before it could be profitable, and the drug may never be commercially successful.
 The effectiveness and safety of a prospective product do not guarantee its market acceptance once it is launched.
-Educating patients, the medical community, and thirdparty payers about our product candidates could be a challenging task and may not yield desired results, despite significant investment of resources.
+Educating patients, the medical community, and third-party payers about our product candidates could be a challenging task and may not yield desired results, despite significant investment of resources.
 Compared to conventional methods used by our competitors, our approach to educating the market may require more extensive resources.
 Any products that we ultimately bring to the market, if they receive marketing approval, may not gain market acceptance by physicians, patients, third-party payors, or others in the medical community.
-Additionally, development of any product or service may be disrupted or made less viable by the development of competing products or services.
-Because of the numerous risks and uncertainties associated with developing drugs, we are unable to predict whether or when our Therapeutics business may successfully commercialize a drug target.
+Additionally, development of any product or services may be disrupted or made less viable by the development of competing produc